SparrowFabrications/sparrowfabrications.github.io/120-film-index-card-holder.md

 > Exactly what was missing from the back of my Holga Wide Pinhole Camera!
 Feels sturdy and the adhesive strong.
 Arrived quick...
 Would buy again for any and all future Holga cameras or any other 120 camera missing a film card holder.
 >
 > *Etsy Purchaser, Jan 2024*

+### Manufacturing
+3D printed in PETG, finished and posted from the United Kingdom.
+I chose PETG as it is a strong material and the design, although it looks delicate, is robust.

 ### Questions
 If you have any questions please get in touch.